 We will now tune a field to make a selection decision for an object of a certain color.
 We will need a field that represents both the spatial position as well as the color of the scene, that is, a three-dimensional field.
-Create a field like this with the size 30x40x10 (30x40 for the spatial dimensions of the image, 10 for the color dimension).
-The field should receive input from another NetReader step, this time with the port "caren/activation3d".
+Create a field like this with the size 50x50x8 (50x50 for the spatial dimensions of the image, 8 for the color dimension).
+The field should receive input from the other output of the preprocessing box called 3d color space.
 Adding a StaticGain step in between will be beneficial for later use.

-To represent colors that the model is to attend, we first need a onedimensional field (the color field; size 10), which spans the color-dimension.
-This color field will receive a Gaussian input (GaussInput) and create a peak based on that input.
-Choose the position of the Gaussian input so that it specifies a color you would like the model to pick.
+To represent colors that the model is to attend, we first need a onedimensional field (the color field; size 8), which spans the color-dimension.
+This color field will receive a Gaussian input (GaussInput) (size 8) and create a peak based on that input.
 Now, using a Projection step and a StaticGain step, connect the color field to the three-dimensional field.
-When this is working, you should only see a thin layer of the threedimensional field being affected by input from the color field.
+When this is working, you should only see a thin layer of the three-dimensional field being affected by input from the color field.
 Why is that?
-Why is the thin layer of increased activation at this position in the threedimensional field and not somewhere else?
+Why is the thin layer of increased activation at this position in the three-dimensional field and not somewhere else?
 Make sure you understand exactly how the two fields are connected and what the Projection step does!
-Tune the strength of the input and the parameters of the threedimensional field so that it only creates a peak when input from the camera overlaps with input from the color field.
-Play with the Gaussian input to the color field and select different objects in the scene.
+It helps to observe what happens in the plots of the field activation and output when you manipulate the scene (by moving, removing or re-adding objects) and the Gaussian input to the color field.